 3. Use of Pressure-Relief Mattresses

 Pressure-relief mattresses are designed to reduce the pressure between a person's body and their mattress when they lay down for extended periods.
 This is especially helpful for people with Parkinson's, who often suffer from pain and discomfort due to immobility.
 Pressure-relief mattresses can help to reduce this discomfort by distributing the pressure more evenly across the bed, which helps to relieve pain and promote better sleep.

 These mattresses are typically adjustable and feature air chambers filled with cold or warm air to provide additional comfort.
 They also come in various sizes, so individuals can find one that fits their bed perfectly.
-This is especially beneficial for those who need assistance to change position in bed from time to time.
+This is especially beneficial for those with limited mobility who can only reposition themselves sometimes.

 Walking aids can be incredibly helpful for people with Parkinson's, who often struggle to maintain balance and coordination when walking.
 These devices provide extra stability and support, allowing individuals to move more confidently while reducing the risk of falls.
 They come in various styles, including canes, walkers, and rollators, so individuals can find one that best suits their needs and lifestyle.

 Walking aids also provide a sense of independence and increased confidence to those struggling with mobility issues.
 This can help reduce anxiety associated with Parkinson's and may even allow individuals to engage in activities they had once found too difficult or uncomfortable.
 Additionally, using a walking aid can help to improve posture and reduce fatigue, allowing people with Parkinson's to be more active in their day-to-day lives.